-The Offering Common stock offered by us 5,400,000 shares Common stock to be outstanding after this offering 20,761,740 shares (21,571,740 shares in the event the underwriters elect to exercise in full their over-allotment option to purchase additional shares from us) Over-allotment option The underwriters have an option for a period of 30 days to purchase up to 810,000 additional shares of our common stock to cover over-allotments.
-Use of proceeds We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$67.6 million, or approximately \$78.1 million if the underwriters exercise their over-allotment option to purchase additional shares from us in full, assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+Common stock offered by us 6,480,000 shares

+Common stock to be outstanding after this offering 21,841,742 shares (22,813,742 shares in the event the underwriters elect to exercise in full their over-allotment option to purchase additional shares from us)

+Over-allotment option The underwriters have an option for a period of 30 days to purchase up to 972,000 additional shares of our common stock to cover over-allotments.

+Use of proceeds We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately

+\$87.7 million, or approximately \$101.2 million if the underwriters exercise their over-allotment option to purchase additional shares from us in full, based on the initial public offering price of

+\$15.00 per share.

 We plan to use the net proceeds of this offering, together with our existing cash and cash equivalents, to fund our planned pivotal Phase 3 clinical trial of galeterone and conduct other clinical trials and non-clinical studies to support the submission of an NDA to the FDA for galeterone, to fund our ongoing ARMOR2 trial and to fund our initial research of other compounds that are designed to disrupt androgen receptor signaling through enhanced androgen receptor degradation and for working capital and other general corporate purposes.
-See "Use of Proceeds" for more information.
-Risk factors You should read the "Risk Factors" section starting on page 12 of this prospectus and other information included in this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
-Proposed NASDAQ Global Market symbol "TKAI"
+See "Use of information included in this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.